 In 2010 the American Bar Association Criminal Justice Section launched the Racial Justice Improvement Project (RJIP), with support from the Bureau of Justice Assistance (BJA).
-The Criminal Justice Section is proud to report that RJIP was recently refunded by BJA to conduct reform in four additional new sites: Dane County, Wisconsin; Montgomery County, Pennsylvania; North Carolina; and New Orleans, Louisiana (Municipal Level).
+RJIP is currently conducting reform in the following project sites: Dane County, Wisconsin; Montgomery County, Pennsylvania; North Carolina; and New Orleans, Louisiana (Municipal Level).

-The RJIP was originally a two-year federally funded initiative designed to identify and reform policies and practices that produce racial disparities in local criminal justice systems across the country.
+The RJIP was originally a two-year, federally funded initiative designed to identify and reform policies and practices that produce racial disparities in local criminal justice systems across the country.
 The original task force groups included Delaware (statewide); St. Louis County, Minnesota; Kings County, New York; and New Orleans, Louisiana, each of whom received financial support and technical assistance to implement a local racial justice improvement task force focused on addressing problems contributing to the racially disparate impact of their local criminal justice system.
-Unfortunately, after a two year run, BJA was nearing the end of its funding-commitment to the four original sites; however, in June 2013, RJIP received additional funding from the Public Welfare Foundation (PWF) to sustain the reform efforts in three of our original jurisdictions: Louisiana, Minnesota, and New York (Delaware recently received additional state-funding to sustain their reform).
-Each of the four original sites are in the process of evaluating their reforms’ effectiveness, and are working to continue, expand, and sustain their current reform efforts utilizing the funds from PWF.
-The Project Staff is working on a final report for each jurisdiction’s findings as well as creating a promising practices report and a task force replication guide, as to be used to assist other jurisdictions in implementing criminal justice reform using the original project’s task force efforts as a model.

-attended a kick-off training conference on June 7, 2013 at The George
+attended a kickoff training conference at The George Washington

-Each of the original task force groups have identified a racial disparity within their local criminal justice system and have worked on a policy reform that could reduce or eliminate that disparity without any change in law or legislative enactment.
+Each jurisdiction looks to identify a racial disparity within their local criminal justice system and works on a policy reform that could reduce or eliminate that disparity without any change in law or legislative enactment.

-The Delaware task force has focused its reform efforts on the disproportionate number of African Americans that are subject to probation revocation.
+The Delaware task force has focused its reform efforts on the disproportionate number of African Americans that are subject to probation violations.

 The New Orleans, Louisiana task force has worked on expanding the number of minorities eligible to participate in the District Attorney’s pretrial diversion program and increasing the capacity of the diversion program to serve the growing local Latino community.
-In addition, the Task Force is currently in the planning stages of creating an accelerated diversion program for defendants charged with nonviolent first time property crimes.
+In addition, the Task Force had planned stages of creating an accelerated diversion program for defendants charged with nonviolent first time property crimes.

 The Kings County, New York task force is focusing on addressing racial disparities that exist among minority juveniles.
-The task force has created a juvenile diversion program utilizing a curriculum provided by the Center for Court Innovation.
-The task force is also working to develop implicit bias training for judges and attorneys.
+The task force has created a juvenile diversion program utilizing a curriculum provided by the Center for Court Innovation and The Young Newyorkers (local nonprofit).
+The task force developed implicit bias training and adolescent training for judges and attorneys.

 The St. Louis County, Minnesota task force is addressing the over-representation of African American and Native American arrestees in pretrial detention and the disparate (higher) bail imposed on individuals from these ethnic groups.

-The Racial Justice Improvement Project is proud to announce
+The Racial Justice Improvement Project received the 2011

-Service Award.
-The award is given each year to a project that
+The award is given each year to a project that demonstrates

 This website is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including without limitation, its content, technical infrastructure, and policies, and any services or tools provided).